haoxins/haoxins.github.io/2022/cryptography-real-world-2.md

   - Another popular VPN is OpenVPN, which makes direct use of TLS.

-* the Noise protocol framework.
+* the __Noise__ protocol framework.
-  - Noise is a much more modern
-    alternative to TLS.
+  - __Noise__ is a much more modern alternative to TLS.

-* The **Noise protocol framework** removes the run-time complexity of TLS by avoiding all negotiation in the handshake.
-A client and a server running Noise follow a linear protocol that does not branch.
+* The Noise protocol framework removes the run-time complexity of TLS by avoiding all negotiation in the handshake.
+  - A client and a server running Noise follow a linear protocol that does not branch.
-* Contrast this to TLS, which can take many different paths, depending on the information contained in the different handshake messages.
+  - Contrast this to TLS, which can take many different paths, depending on the information contained in the different handshake messages.
 * What Noise does is that it pushes all the complexity to the design phase.

-* The Noise protocol framework offers different *handshake patterns* that you can choose from.
+* The Noise protocol framework offers different handshake patterns that you can choose from.
-  Handshake patterns typically come with a name that indicates what is going on.
+  - Handshake patterns typically come with a name that indicates what is going on.
-* For example, the `IK` handshake pattern indicates that the client's public key is sent as part of the handshake
+  - For example, the `IK` handshake pattern indicates that the client's public key is sent as part of the handshake
-  (the first I stands for immediate), and that the server's public key is known to the client in advance (the `K` stands for known).
+    (the first I stands for immediate),
+    and that the server's public key is known to the client in advance (the `K` stands for known).
 * Once a handshake pattern is chosen, applications making use of it will never attempt to perform any of the other possible handshake patterns.
-* As opposed to TLS, this makes Noise a simple and linear protocol in practice.
+  - As opposed to TLS, this makes Noise a simple and linear protocol in practice.

 * One particularity of Noise is that it continuously authenticates its handshake transcript.
-To achieve this, both sides maintain two variables: a **hash (h)** and a **chaining key (ck)**.
-Each handshake message sent or received is hashed with the previous `h` value.
+  - To achieve this, both sides maintain two variables:
+  - a **hash (h)** and a **chaining key (ck)**.
+  - Each handshake message sent or received is hashed with the previous `h` value.
 * In the Noise protocol framework, each side of the connection keeps track of a digest `h` of all messages that have been sent and received during the handshake.
-  When a message is sent and encrypted with an authenticated encryption with associated data (AEAD) algorithm, the current `h` value is used as associated data in order to authenticate the handshake up to this point.
+  - When a message is sent and encrypted with an authenticated encryption with associated data (AEAD) algorithm, the current `h` value is used as associated data in order to authenticate the handshake up to this point.
 * At the end of each message pattern, a
   (potentially empty) payload is encrypted with an authenticated encryption with associated data (AEAD) algorithm.
-When this happens, the `h` value is authenticated by the associated data field of the AEAD.
+  - When this happens, the `h` value is authenticated by the associated data field of the AEAD.
-  This allows Noise to continuously verify that both sides of the connection are seeing the exact same series of messages and in the same order.
+  - This allows Noise to continuously verify that both sides of the connection are seeing the exact same series of messages and in the same order.
 * In addition, every time a DH key exchange happens (several can happen during a handshake), its output is fed along with the previous chaining key (ck) to HKDF, which derives a new chaining key and a new set of symmetric keys to use for authenticating and encrypting subsequent messages.

-* **TLS** and **Noise**

 ## End-to-end encryption